odysseyindia/odyssey-tours/content/english/tim/itineraries/frontiers-of-india/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/assam/cities/majuli/excursions/full-day-at-leisure-on-majuli-island/
+        title: Full day at leisure on Majuli island
         content: >-
           Today you can visit more monasteries if you wish (the biggest one is nearby and has a museum and a large library), but you may also prefer